dhleong/hubr/README.md

 # hubr

-Super simple github commandline tools, for fun and productivity (and maybe vim)
+Super simple github commandline tools, for fun, productivity, and Vim

 ## Setup
 Generate an oauth token from your GitHub account settings, then create a `.hubrrc` in your home directory.
 The vim commands for hubr will also look for a `.hubrrc` in the root directory of the current git repo, and any configs there will override the global one.
-See **Vim Utilities** below
+See **Vim Usage** below

 Sample: